 The Start of Chemo #2

-Morry dropped me off at 8:30 am and then he went to pick up breakfast and a movie for me.
+Morry dropped me off at Texas Oncology at 8:30 am and then he went to pick up breakfast and a movie for me.
 When he got to the oncologist I was in an exam room having my vitals and blood taken.
 Everything came back normal, so I was able to have the chemo today.
 The doctor mentioned at the beginning that I might not be able to have chemo today if my levels weren’t good enough.
 But no worries, everything was fine.

 Chemotherapy for Breast Cancer – Stage 1, Triple Negative, BRCA1

 By the time I was set up in the treatment room and they started the medicines (steroids, anti-nausea, chemo) it was about 10 am.
 This time it went a lot faster.
 They didn’t have to go as slowly since they knew I wasn’t allergic to any of the drugs.
 We had planned on having Morry run out and get lunch.
 Around 12 they said I only had an hour left so we waited to go to lunch after.
 The chemo finished at 1 pm.
 I need to go back tomorrow at 1 pm to get the Neulasta shot.
 The doctor said this should help the sores in my mouth.
 She thinks I got them because my white blood count was so low last time.
 She also prescribed more medication to help with nausea.